ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 ## Adjustable IOPS concepts
 {: #adjustable-iops-concepts}

-You can adjust IOPS for your block storage data volumes attached to a running virtual server instance to tailor performance to meet your requirements.
+You can adjust IOPS for your {{site.data.keyword.block_storage_is_short}} data volumes that are attached to a running virtual server instance to tailor performance to meet your requirements.

-For example, you might find that an application has scaled such that a lower-tier storage profile is now a performance bottleneck.
+For example, you might find that an application scaled such that a lower-tier storage profile is now a performance bottleneck.
 Instead of ordering a new volume and migrating your data, you can change the performance characteristics of the existing volume by increasing IOPS in the next performance tier.

 In another scenario, you might want to initially set your storage at a higher 10 IOPS/GB performance level to expedite a data upload.
 After the upload completes, you can reset storage to a lower 5 IOPS/GB for normal operations.
 Alternatively, you might want to increase your volume's IOPS during peak times for your application and decrease IOPS during off-peak hours.

-Using this feature, you can:
+With this feature, you can:

 * Adjust IOPS up or down by selecting a different [IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles&interface=api#tiers).
 * Adjust IOPS within a [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles&interface=api#custom) band.